That means, for instance, that the sentence “You speak English”, can be translated in Spanish in five different ways:

 Queremos hablar con vos muy pronto.
 (We want to speak with you very soon.)

-- Use usted (abbreviated Ud.) when directly addressing someone older, a person you do not know, a superior, or someone you would like to show a lot of respect.
-It is a good idea to address a new acquaintance as usted as a sign of respect until he/she tells you otherwise or request that you “tutear” them.
+• Use usted (abbreviated Ud.) when directly addressing someone older, a person you do not know, a superior, or someone you would like to show a lot of respect.
+It is a good idea to address a new acquaintance as usted as a sign of respect until he/she tells you otherwise or requests that you “tutear” them.

 ¿Cómo se llama usted?
 (What is your name?)